ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2020.md

 - Business Account (Current Account)

 ![Image](output_md\Singapura Finance - Annual Report 2020_artifacts\image_000025_6d76d6ada0ee39903ed76dc6385ee2ece79462efd04288943b0081fb8f5dd093.png)
+**Description**: The image shows a round, blue icon containing a white, outlined calculator with a dollar sign ($) superimposed over the top right corner.
+The calculator has a display screen at the top and a keypad of numerous buttons below, all rendered in a simple, line-drawing style.
+The background includes some soft, blurred white elements that suggest depth or layering.

 **Description**: The image shows a light blue circular icon containing a white outline of a calculator with a dollar sign superimposed on its upper right corner, suggesting concepts like accounting, finance, cost calculation, or budgeting.
 The background surrounding the circle appears to be a gradient of white and light blue, with a curved white design element partially visible on the right side of the circle.